ikhondker/anypo/docs/tenant/anypo-tenant-master-20240816.md

 2. git
 3. appsstack deploy
 	- tenant is using public\tenancy\assets for css by default.
-4. install multitenant and enable universal
+4. install multi tenant and enable universal
 5. enable livewire for lieutenancy
 6. enable queue
 7. review code standard with laravel pint (laravel-used-packeges.txt)